 What is the difference between the Care Certificate Summary and Care Certificate Interview courses?

-Care Certificate Summary: this is a legacy course and should only be used by learners who were working on this course on the old site and had their progress transferred to Click - Learning.
+3. Use the Care Certificate Summary course only for learners who previously worked on the legacy version on the old system and had their progress transferred to Click Learning.

 • Related Articles